- Geosynchronous/geostationary earth orbiting satellites

 - Sketch the path of a satellite in such an orbit.

 - Pluto was discovered in 1930, but it's mass wasn't known with any accuracy until 1978 when Pluto's moon Charon was discovered.
 What was it about Charon's discovery that enabled astronomers to finally determine the mass of Pluto?

 The accompanying pdf file shows a satellite in a circular orbit about the Earth.
 Sketch the new path that the satellite would take if its speed were changed abruptly in the ways described.

 - Satellite motion

 - Calculate the speed needed for the space shuttle to travel around the Earth in a circular orbit at an altitude of 350 km above the Earth's surface.

 - Calculate the period of the space shuttle at this same orbit.

 - Black holes are formed when massive stars exhaust their nuclear fuel and collapse.
 The gravitational field near a black hole is extremely intense.
 Within a radius known as the event horizon nothing can escape, not even the speediest thing known — light.
 (We will discuss the event horizon on another day.)
 Inside the event horizon there is another special radius called the photon sphere.
 A beam of light directed at a tangent to the photon sphere will be trapped in a circular orbit around the black hole.
 A black hole may be black on the outside, but inside it is filled with light — light that is locked forever in orbit about the black hole.

 - Determine the radius of the photon sphere of…

-- The table below gives the orbital period in days and orbital radius in millions of meters for Jupiter's four largest satellites (named the Galilean moons in honor of their discoverer, Galileo Galilei).
-Use this data to determine the mass of Jupiter
+- The table below gives the orbital period in days and orbital radius in millions of meters for Jupiter's four largest satellites named the Galilean moons in honor of their discoverer, the Italian scientist Galileo Galilei (1564–1642).
+Use this data to determine the mass of Jupiter.